 A great option for beginners thanks to its gentle slopes, Pamporovo is a purpose-built resort in Bulgaria that makes for an affordable skiing experience.
+And while you’re in the area you can explore the beautiful Rhodope Mountains.
 Deals are relatively cheap, the cost of food and drink is low and a six-day ski pass is approximately £87.

 OPTIMUM SKI SEASON: July to September

 Not for the faint of heart nor for the skier who dislikes ungroomed terrain, the runs that line the Craigieburn Valley are geared toward confident intermediate and experienced skiers.
 The basins and faces rated as intermediate would only be easy if the snow conditions were perfect.
 However, here you’ll have access to advanced free-riding, steep narrow chutes, wide-open powder bowls and uncrowded runs.